intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4sp-release-notes.md

 # Resolved Issues

 The following issues were resolved in the Unity for SharePoint release.
-The ID and Description are from Intellective’s internal ticket tracking system:
+The ID and Description are from Intellective’s internal ticket tracking system.

 # Known Issues

 Unity for SharePoint contains the following known issues.
-The ID and Description are from Intellective’s internal ticket tracking system:
+The ID and Description are from Intellective’s internal ticket tracking system.